-In addition, many Israeli citizens are obligated to perform several days, and in some cases more, of annual military reserve duty each year until they reach the age of 40 (or older, for reservists who are military officers or who have certain occupations) and, in the event of a military conflict, may be called to active duty.
+In addition, many Israeli citizens, including many of our employees, are obligated to perform several days, and in some cases more, of annual military reserve duty each year until they reach the age of 40 (or older, for reservists who are military officers or who have certain occupations) and, in the event of a military conflict, may be called to active duty.
 In response to increases in terrorist activity, there have been periods of significant call-ups of military reservists.
 It is possible that there will be military reserve duty call-ups in the future.
-Our operations could be disrupted by such call-ups, which may include the call-up of members of our management.
+Our operations could be disrupted by such call-ups, and by the absence of a significant number of our employees related to military service or the absence for extended periods of military service of one or more of our key employees or members of our management.
 Such disruption could materially adversely affect our business, financial condition, and results of operations.